“Friendship”

 Christian Coasting

 There is a particular snare that awaits those who have successfully navigated through the temptations of legalism and self-righteousness.
 At this point in the journey, we’ve learned to rest in God’s grace, rather than our own works.
 However, if we are not mindful, complacency can set in quite quickly.
 Rest and friendship with God are not passive modes of being.
 Now that we have reached the realization that works are not a requirement for God’s love, we cannot allow acts of piety and acts of mercy to end up subsiding altogether.
 Furthermore, it is also possible to fall into a spiritual laziness that is guilty of ignoring areas of our souls that have become unhealthy or sinful.
-The greatest danger with coasting is eventually the gravity of life’s obstacles will pull us backward in faith.
-(See Church in Laodicea in book of Revelation)
+The greatest danger with coasting is that eventually the gravity of life’s obstacles will pull us backward in faith.
+(See the Church in Laodicea in the book of Revelation.)

 Resources